Thank you for not reading.

 If you want to get rich, then go make a lot of money.

-Despite earning nothing, the constant reading of this irrefutable wisdom moves the elusive dream of affluence closer daily.
+Despite earning nothing, the constant reading of this irrefutable wisdom moves affluence’s elusive dream closer daily.
 Thank you for not reading any dull finance or business research because continuously hearing your invaluable advice holds the best chance of causing a financial epiphany and inducing filthy richness.

 I have to go now and read more articles but know I hold nothing but the sincerest appreciation for your efforts.
 Bravo!
 Thank you for not reading.